LaunchPadLab/lp-utils/docs.md

 [Validate JS](https://validatejs.org/) to make it work seamlessly with [Redux Form](http://redux-form.com/).

+_Note: this function is deprecated and will be removed in the next major version.
+Import it from `@launchpadlab/lp-form` instead._

 **Parameters**

 -   `constraints` **[Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A 'flat' object containing constraints in the